-Looking forward to the upcoming fiscal year, staff prepared the draft annual budget and Capital Improvement and Action Plan (CIAP) to support Board priorities.
+The Proposed Fiscal Year 2022-23 (FY23) budget totals \$84 million, reflecting an overall decrease of 6% from the FY22 adopted budget, a year-over-year reduction that is primarily driven by the near completion of the Administrative Office project.
+The proposed FY23 budget and accompanying Capital Improvement and Action Plan (CIAP) support the Board-approved FY23 Strategic Plan Goals and Objectives and related priorities.
 The FY23 CIAP is comprised of 95 Capital Projects and 16 Supporting Projects.
-Although the Board adopts the budget and CIAP on a yearly basis, this year, the Board will have an opportunity to also review a multi-year CIAP (FY23-25) listing projects for the upcoming three years to understand what projects (and phases of projects) the District will be pursuing in the near term.
+Although the Board adopts the budget and CIAP on a yearly basis, this year, the Budget Book includes a multi-year CIAP (FY23-25) listing projects for the upcoming three years to explain what projects (and phases of projects) the District plans to pursue in the near term.

-The Proposed FY23 budget totals \$84 million, reflecting an overall decrease of 6% from the FY22 adopted budget, primarily driven by the near completion of the Administrative Office project.
 The proposed budget includes an expansion of the District's internship program (from 6 internships in the current FY22 to 8 internships proposed in FY23) and a net increase of eight regular positions.
-These additional positions would add capacity in project and program delivery to meet increasing needs brought on by the District's growing acreage, facilities, and visitation, particularly within the coastside, as well as further leverage outside grant funding and advance the District's Diversity, Equity, and Inclusion goals.
+These additional positions add capacity in project and program delivery to meet increasing needs brought on by the District's growing acreage, facilities, and visitation, particularly within the coastside, as well as further leverage outside grant funding and advance the District's Diversity, Equity, and Inclusion goals.
 The proposed position recommendations are consistent with the staffing projections identified in the 2015 Financial and Operational Sustainability Model (FOSM).
 The General Fund Operating budget is increasing by 2% mainly due to the proposed new positions combined with annual salary step increases and inflationary increases in benefit costs.